awmundy/ml/warnings_descriptions.md

 # Purpose
 ### To document the various warnings that tensorflow shows.
 These warnings are frequent and are therefore turned off in these scripts.
-Ideally ever warning is investigated and its impacts (including no impacts) are documented here.
+Ideally every warning is investigated and its impacts (including no impacts) are documented here.
 #### Note: many of these warnings are actually at the `INFO` logging level but are all referred to as warnings here for simplicity

 ## Numa node